All Episodes

 No, the theft would be her wealth tax, another bite at the apple because you save too much money.

-You know, first ever Native American.
+So listening closely, you know, first ever Native American.

-And you get somebody to say, you absolutely, well, okay, maybe she does.
+My grandfather had high cheekbones and you get somebody to say, you absolutely, well, okay, maybe she does.

-One 1,024?
+One 1024.

-Does that allow you then to let's see, she had a pow wow chow Cherokee cookbook with recipes, you know, with word for word copies of famous French chef techniques.
+Does that allow you then to, let's see, she had a pow wow chow Cherokee cookbook with recipes, you know, with word for word copies of famous French chef techniques.

-Uh excuse me, not true.
+Excuse me, not true.

-That's that's my uh Native American heritage.
+That's my Native American heritage.

-Also, if you dig even deeper, is you got the Harvard Law News director begins touting her as the first woman of color to be given tenure at the institution at Harvard Law.
+Also, if you dig even deeper, is you got the Harvard Law News director begins touting her as the first woman of color to be given tenure at the institution at Harvard Law and some of the references to her minority status.

-He touts her as war touts Warren as Harvard Law's first woman of color.
+1997 in Fordham Law Review, he touts Warren as Harvard Law's first woman of color.

 In a letter to the New York Times, he states that the law school at Harvard had appointed eight women, including a Native American.